GOTI PTY LTD TERMS AND CONDITIONS

 -

-(b) the Software will, when properly used, perform substantially in accordance with
+(b) the Software will, when properly used, perform substantially in accordance with the functions described in these Terms and Conditions;

 -